Action Park: Transmobile

 The Transmobile was a monorail that took riders from the Alpine Center across Route 94 to the Cobblestone Village shopping complex and the park's Motorworld section.
 Riders sat sideways in cars built for two people.
-Each stop had two stations, one for guests heading towards the Alpine Center, and one for guests heading to Motorworld.
-Rides were one way, and riders were not allowed to stay on the ride and travel round-trip without getting off at either end.
-This restriction sometimes caused conflicts between park staff and riders, who either did not understand or did not want to follow the rules.
+Each stop had two stations: one for guests heading towards the Alpine Center, and one for guests heading to Motorworld.
+Rides were one-way, and riders were not allowed to stay on the ride and travel round-trip without getting off at either end, which sometimes caused conflicts between park staff and riders, who either did not understand or did not want to follow the rules.
 Much of the Transmobile was dismantled when Intrawest took over the park in 1998.
 However, the Cobblestone Village station remains in place, as does the right-of-way through the village's miniature golf course.

 Motorworld

-Action Park's Motorworld section consisted of rides based around powered vehicles and boats on the west side of Route 94, opposite the main part of the park.
+Action Park's Motorworld section consisted of rides based around powered vehicles and boats on the west side of Route 94, opposite the central part of the park.
 This area closed with Action Park in 1996 and never reopened; it has since been replaced with a condominium development, a restaurant, and additional parking for the Mountain Creek ski resort.